coffee-cup/ul/README.md

 ### Options

-- `-o outfile` Specify a file to output the pretty printed language.
+- `-o outfile` Specify a file to save the pretty printed output or dot mode output.
 If no file is given, output is sent to stdout.
 - `-p 1|0` Pretty print mode.
 If `1` then file will be pretty printed after type checking.
 - `-s 1|0` Silent mode.
 If `1` then no output will be produced.
 Use this to just compile a file and check for errors.
 - `-d 1|0` Dot mode.
 If `1` then the output is in the [DOT language](https://www.graphviz.org/doc/info/lang.html).